Smithsonian/cheby_checker/README.md

    head -n 1 ./dev_data/de440.bsp
    ```
    As long as this output doesn't start with "version", you have the file and not the pointer from Git LFS.
+ - A containerized approach has been set up to take care of
+   - Installing all of the REBOUND/REBOUNDx NBody stuff
+   - Installing all other python dependencies
+   - See `./cheby_container/README.md` for more details.
+ - For a local installation, follow the steps in the Dockerfile from ln.
+25 down.
+Also run `pip install -e .` to install this package itself.

 ## Functionalities exist/will-exist to:
  - Perform n-body integrations (using a custom REBOUND wrapper) based on inital orbital states provided from an ORBFIT orbital fit to observations;